dymmond/edgy/docs/fields.md

     ```
 * `relation_fn` - Optionally drop a function which returns a Relation for the reverse side.
 This will be used by the RelatedField (if it is created).
 Used by the ManyToMany field.
 * `reverse_path_fn` - Optionally drop a function which handles the traversal from the reverse side.
 Used by the ManyToMany field.
+- `column_name` - A string.
+Base database name of the column (by default the same as the name).
+Useful for models with special characters in their name.

 !!!
 Note